 As much as I’m a reality tv junkie I’m equally addicted to public television – it offers some of the most interesting stories.
 TVO’s tagline is Never Stop Learning and today it launched The Food Chain which will feature a series of food documentaries to examine what we eat, where it comes from and how it lands on our plate.

-First up is a 10-part show called Girl Eat World, with food blogger Kamini who won MasterChef South Africa Season 2 and I was asked to preview this series.
+First up is a 10-part show called Girl Eat World, with food creator Kamini who won MasterChef South Africa Season 2 and I was asked to preview this series.
 Of course I was immediately drawn to the episode in Lima to see what her take was on the culture of food in that city.

-While I didn’t like that the opening of the episode made Lima seem seedy, unsafe and drug ridden as I never felt in danger there, I loved that she meets with local food bloggers to learn about the city and did such a great job sharing the diversity of Peruvian food and the cultural influences.
+While I didn’t like that the opening of the episode made Lima seem seedy, unsafe and drug ridden as I never felt in danger there, I loved that she meets with local foodies to learn about the city and did such a great job sharing the diversity of Peruvian food and the cultural influences.

 I love Peruvian ceviche, but there is so much more to Peru than just ceviche.